Motiva/vtkESQui/Documentation/Guide/guide_en.rst

 CollisionDetection
 ------------------

-In the CollisionDetection model are stored all the classes involved in the collision detection process.
+In the collision detection package are stored all the classes involved in the collision detection process.
 This process is run over the scenario obejct collision models (vtkCollisionModel_) and the obtained results are saved as vtkCollision_ objects.

 vtkCollisionModel
 .................

-vtkCollisionModel object defines a collision model based on a mesh (vtkPolyData).
+vtkCollisionModel object defines a collision model based on a mesh, *vtkPolyData*.

-This class inherits from vtkModel base class.
+This class inherits from vtkModel_ base class.
 As it is specified in vtkModel_, at least an input mesh should be defined.
 Optionally a source mesh for synchronization purposes may be defined.

 .. image:: ../Doxygen/html/classvtkCollisionModel__coll__graph.png
    :scale: 200%